 Saint John's Program for Real Change

-- CAREER EDUCATION: Our Career Education and Placement Center (CEPC) provides career guidance, employability workshops, high school diploma preparation and attainment, financial coaching, job readiness services, computer literacy courses, and an in-house Employment Training Program.
-As a result, formerly homeless women end up more than prepared to embark on a path toward a successful career.
+- CAREER EDUCATION: Our Career Education and Placement Center provides career guidance, employability workshops, high school diploma preparation and attainment, job readiness services, and computer literacy courses.
+As a result, formerly homeless women prepare to embark on a path toward a successful career.

 Mission